• A

 Metro

 All metro lines have their own colour.
-The ring line intersects all radial lines.
-Metro entrances are marked with a large red letter 'M'.
+The ring line (brown) and the big circle line (turquoise) intersect all radial lines.
+Metro entrances are marked with a large red letter 'M', with colour markers underneath that indicate the lines that can be reached via a given entrance.

 Basic rules for using the metro safely:

-• On platforms: stand away from the platform edge until the train stops completely, and after it stops completely, clear the space at the car doors to let passengers depart.
+• On platforms: stand away from the platform edge until the train stops completely, and after it stops completely, clear the space in front of the car doors to let passengers exit the car.
 Never descend onto the metro tracks or put items on them.

-• In cars: do not lean against car doors, or open them while moving, allow passengers to enter and exit the train.
+• In cars: do not lean against car doors or try to open them while moving.
+Allow other passengers to enter and exit the train.
 Do not use the 'passenger – metro driver' intercom system unless necessary.
 Never place luggage on seats.
+Offer your seat to elderly people, pregnant women, and parents with children.

 Staff in Metro ticket offices rarely speak English, so it's a good idea to show cashier a card indicating the number of rides you wish to purchase.
-You may want to have this sign printed: 'Пожалуйста, [blank space] поездок' ([so many] rides, please).
-Note that the card purchased from the metro ticket office is also valid for ground public transport.
+You can also buy tickets for ground transport in the metro ticket office.
+Ticket machines have English interfaces.

-Many stations in the city centre now have English information signs, stations in residential areas do not.
-However, every station has a a red and blue INFO/SOS (ИНФО/СОС) pillar in the centre of the platform.
+There are information signs in English in the Moscow metro.
+Also, every station has a red and blue INFO/SOS (ИНФО/СОС) pillar in the centre of the platform.
 There is a metro map in two languages.
 Maps inside the carriages also have information in English.

-There are no waste bins in the metro for security reasons.
-So if you take wrapped food into the metro prepare to hold the wrapper until you leave.
-There won't be a good place to throw it away on the trains or in the stations.
+There are almost no waste bins in the metro for security reasons.
+So, if you take wrapped food into the metro, prepare to hold the wrapper until you leave.

 Ground Public Transport

-For further information (including fares), please visit the page.
-Yandex.Transport app can help you navigate the city using the public transport.
+Further information (including fares) is available here.
+The Yandex.Maps (iOS, Android) app can help you navigate the city using public transport.

 Taxi

 We highly recommend that you use official registered taxi services.
-While there are illegal taxis in Moscow that offer a cheaper alternative, we strongly advise against using them or hitchhiking.
-It might be unsafe.
-Note that if you plan to get reimbursement from the HSE for taxi services, only official taxis provide receipts that will allow it.
-Here are some registered taxi services that have English-speaking operators and drivers:
+While there are illegal taxis in Moscow that offer a cheaper alternative, we strongly advise against using them or hitchhiking—it may be unsafe.
+Note that if you plan to get reimbursement from HSE University for taxi services, only official taxis provide receipts that will allow it.